 docker run -d --name=grafana \ -p 3010:3000 \ -v /volume1/docker/grafana:/var/lib/grafana \ --restart always \ grafana/grafana chown -R 472:472 /volume1/docker/grafana

 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 6, select your “Install Grafana” Task then click the “Run” tab.
-You will be asked to run Install Grafana – click Yes.
+After you click Submit on STEP 6, select your “Install Grafana” Task then click the “Run” tab.
+You will be asked to run Install Grafana – click OK.
 Follow the instructions in the image below.